Archive for the 'Competitions' Category

 Talking Animal Stories – Wind in the Willows MK II?

 In my writing for children classes I often catch myself reciting the mantra: publishers aren’t interested in talking animals anymore.
 It’s what you hear at every writing conference and read on most publishers’ websites.
 And yet, I have published my own ‘talking animals’ book, Donovon’s Rainbow and many of the books I read to my three-year-old daughter feature talking animals too.
-One of her favourites is Bringing Down the Moon by Jonathan Emmett and, to my delight, the Winnie The Pooh stories by A.A.
+One of her favourites is Bringing Down the Moon by Jonathan Emmett and, to my delight, the Winnie the Pooh stories by A.A.
 Milne.
 Continue reading ‘Talking Animal Stories – Wind in the Willows MK II?’

 My First Poem competition